actapia/simple_blast/README.md

 ]
 queries = ["TGGGAAACTCCACGCATCGGCGGGATTTCACAACGCCTAGAACACCGGTAATGCGAGTATCCGT"]

-with BlastnSearch.from_sequences(subjects, queries) as search:
+with TabularBlastnSearch.from_sequences(subjects, queries) as search:
     results = search.hits
 ```